 More than one hundred years ago, Dominican Convent High School introduced a tradition known as Christmas Tableaux.
 The earliest productions were held in Forest Meadows, later moving to a stage setting in Angelico Hall on the San Rafael campus where it remained until 1965 when the San Domenico campus opened.

 A highlight of the preparations for Tableaux each year is the selection of students to portray the Blessed Virgin Mary and Saint Joseph.
 While others in the cast are selected on a try-out basis, the roles of Mary and Joseph are chosen by members of the senior class.
-These two young women are selected by their classmates because they most embody the spirit of the characters they play.
+These two students are selected by their classmates because they most embody the spirit of the characters they play.

 A San Domenico Celebration of Art and Spirit Quilt of Memories Honors Tableaux